Smatek1001/AI_DnD/Characters/NPCs/Silas_Inkfinger.md

 ## II.
 Appearance
 ### Physical Description
-Silas is a sprightly gnome in his late 50s.
+Silas is a sprightly [[Gnome]] in his late 50s.
 He has twinkling blue eyes and a shock of white hair.
 His ink-stained fingers dance over alchemical tools.
 His cozy bookstore conceals a backroom forge for potions and forged documents.

 ## III.
 Personality & Demeanor
 ### Core Traits